sjoerdvandommelen/id5415/collections/_id5415/1-1-self-study.md

 # Internet of Things' Technology Stack

-<span class="mdi mdi-pencil-ruler"></span> Video series (30 minutes)
+<span class="mdi mdi-video"></span> Video series (30 minutes)

 We unpacked the particular prototyping needs for the design and development of connected products.
 These needs come from the Internet of Things, or the IoT, which is the technology behind product-service systems.
 Like an iceberg, the physical ‘Things’ are the tip, visible above water while most of the technology and complexity is hidden, immersed underwater.

-In the following series of seven small videos, we shed light on this digital technology, mapping its literacy through a layered framework so-called ‘stack’.
+In the following series of seven small videos, we shed light on this digital technology, mapping its literacy through a layered framework so-called 'stack'.
 We explore what is the Internet of Things, extracting the key roles of designers in the development of product-service systems.

 [Video Series on the Internet of Things' Technology Stack](https://www.youtube.com/playlist?list=PL3sV9hKiYEP-MVdxCXYfl7vei77xdbJo6)

-# Quiz
+# Check your Understanding

+<span class="mdi mdi-head-question"></span> Quiz (15 minutes)

 Check your understanding with the following quiz!
 It is anonymous and you can try as many times as you want!